 One of my favorite things about OS X is the built-in screenshot feature.
-At any time, you can press a key combo, and grab a screenshot, which will simply appear on the desktop.
+At any time, you can press a key combo, and grab a screenshot, which will simply appear as a file on the desktop.
 An insanely great feature... until it quits working.

 One day, I went to take screenshot and heard the familiar shutter sound, but no file appeared on my desktop.
 Where are my screenshots going in OS X?
 Days later, I tried again, and it worked.
 On another day, I could no longer find my screenshots.
-I searched high and low on the internet, no fix was to be found until one day, I asked on Twitter.
+I searched high and low on the internet.
+I found others having the exact same problem, but no fix was to be found.
+Finally, I asked on Twitter.
 One of my Wi-Fi engineer friends replied, "Are you using the key combo that copies it to your clipboard?"
 D'oh!
 I'd been holding it wrong the whole time!
 Solution after the break.

 With the release of OS X 10.9 Mavericks, Apple no longer supports backing up to a hard drive connected to an AirPort Extreme with Time Machine.
 This was a huge disappointment for me, as I had just purchased an 802.11n AirPort Extreme and portable hard drive for my backups when Mavericks was released, only to discover that Apple now requires a Time Capsule only to perform backups.
 Luckily, there is an easy workaround that will allow you back up to a portable hard drive that is connected your AirPort Extreme with Time Machine.
 Check out the instructions after the break!